 Destination Career Academy of New Mexico (Destinations) recognizes the diversity and worth of all individuals regardless of national origin, race, religion, sex or sexual orientation in any educational programs, activities, or employment.
 Destinations does not discriminate on the basis of race, color, national origin, sex, sexual orientation, disability or age in its programs and activities.
 Destinations provides equal access to the Boy Scouts and other designated youth groups.
-The following people have been designated to handle inquiries regarding the non-discrimination policies:

 Title IX Non-Discrimination Operational Guidelines and Procedures